Analytic formulas for the rapid evaluation of the orbit response matrix and chromatic functions from lattice parameters in circular accelerators: Analytic formulas for the evaluation of ORM and linear dispersion from lattice parameters

 The expressions in Eq.~\eqref{eq:Nmatrix1} have been derived assuming a constant value of the beta function ($\beta_m$) across a generic quadrupole $m$, usually computed at its center.
 The phase advance $\Delta\phi_{mj}$ between the magnet and a generic location $j$ refers to its center too.
 This approximation may not be sufficiently accurate in general and in particular for lattices comprising combined-function magnets, along which the beta function varies considerably.
 In Appendix~\ref{app:3} corrections accounting for that variation are derived assuming hard-edged quadrupoles (i.e. ignoring fringe fields).
 The terms to be replaced in Eq.~\eqref{eq:Nmatrix1} are

 where $I_{\beta,m}$, $I_{C,m}$ and $I_{S,m}$ are computed from the quadrupole coefficients (length and non-integrated strength) and C-S parameters at the magnet entrance ($s_{m}$) according to Eqs.~\eqref{eq:Ib2}-\eqref{eq:IS3}.
-As far as the ESRF storage ring is concerned, which does not include combined-function magnets, the above corrections reduce the rms error of Eqs.~\eqref{eq:Nmatrix1} and \eqref{eq:ORM-formula1} by about a factor 2.
+An even more general case is considered where the quadrupolar field error is sought in other type of magnets (such as steerers and nonlinear elements): The corresponding expressions for the above integrals are given in Eqs.~\eqref{eq:Ibeta_drift}-\eqref{eq:Ic_drift}.
+As far as the old ESRF storage ring is concerned, which does not include combined-function magnets, the above corrections reduce the rms error of Eqs.~\eqref{eq:Nmatrix1} and \eqref{eq:ORM-formula1} by about a factor 2.
 Steerers $w$ are also assumed to be of zero length in Eq.~\eqref{eq:Nmatrix1}.
 A further generalization accounting for thick deflectors is also presented in Sec.~\ref{app:thicksteerers} at the end of Appendix~\ref{app:3}.

 The response of a $\mathbf{\delta}${\bf ORM} off-diagonal block element $wj$ to a skew quadrupole $m$ can be written as

 Assuming an uncoupled ideal (or initial) lattice model, the deviation of the ORM off-diagonal blocks from the ideal values (which are zeros) corresponds to the block themselves and can be evaluated according to